NKSG/Drive_Time_Automator/README.md

 # Drive-Time-Analysis-
-Automates a Google Map search with Selenium Web Driver, and returns specified drive times factoring in traffic.
+Automates a Google Map search with Selenium Webdriver, and returns specified drive times factoring in traffic.